Policies and Procedures

 - Appointments that involve a strategic alliance (SA) between an administrative office and an academic program

-Funding requests for 2019-20 through the Graduate School’s IP/SA graduate employee (GE) program are CLOSED.
+Funding requests for 2020-21 through the Graduate School’s IP/SA GE program are being accepted through January 31, 2020.

 Adding or Revising a Graduate Program